The Birth of New Rome

 Opening Scene - 324 CE, Byzantium

 The autumn wind whipped across the Bosphorus Strait as Constantine stood at the edge of the ancient Greek settlement of Byzantium.
 Below him, fishing boats bobbed in the natural harbor known as the Golden Horn, while merchants' vessels from across the Mediterranean jostled for position at the crowded wooden docks.
-The emperor's purple cloak billowed behind him as he surveyed the seven hills that rose from the peninsula – hills that reminded him of Rome itself.
+His purple cloak billowed behind him as he surveyed the seven hills rising from the peninsula, hills that reminded him of Rome itself.

-But Constantine saw far more than what existed before him.
-In his mind's eye, he envisioned massive walls rising to protect a new imperial capital, grand boulevards lined with marble colonnades, forums filled with bronze statues, and a magnificent hippodrome where the people would gather to cheer.
-At the highest point, he imagined a great church that would glorify his newly embraced Christian faith.
+What he saw in his mind bore little resemblance to what stood before him.
+He envisioned massive walls enclosing grand boulevards lined with marble colonnades, forums filled with bronze statues, and a hippodrome where the people would gather to cheer.
+At the highest point, a great church would glorify his newly embraced Christian faith.

-His advisers had questioned his choice.
+His advisers had questioned the choice.
 Why abandon Rome, the eternal city?
 Why build a new capital in this distant corner of the empire?
-But Constantine knew what they could not see.
-He stood at the crossroads of the world – where Europe met Asia, where the Mediterranean met the Black Sea.
-From this strategic position, an emperor could better defend the empire's frontiers and control the vital trade routes that were its lifeblood.
+Constantine knew what they couldn't see.
+He stood at the crossroads of the world, where Europe met Asia and the Mediterranean met the Black Sea.
+From this position, an emperor could defend the empire's frontiers and control the vital trade routes that were its lifeblood.

-As the sun began to set, Constantine took a spear and began to walk, marking the line where the new walls would rise.
-According to witnesses, when his attendants remarked that he had already encompassed an enormous area, the emperor replied, "I shall continue until the invisible guide who walks before me thinks it right to stop."
+As the sun began to set, Constantine took a spear and started walking, marking the line where the new walls would rise.
+When his attendants remarked that he had already encompassed an enormous area, the emperor replied, "I shall continue until the invisible guide who walks before me thinks it right to stop."
 He was laying out not just a city, but a vision that would endure for more than a millennium.

 Historical Context